 The Parents' Steering Committee meets once each semester — over Family Weekend and on a designated spring weekend.
 At the fall and spring semester meetings, the committee meets with senior university administrators and faculty members.

-The Fall 2013 meeting will take place Saturday, October 26.
+The Spring 2016 meeting will take place Saturday, March 5.
 RSVP AND RESERVE HOUSING

 (Steering Committee Members Only)